chalk-it-up/slate/source/includes/_reset_password.md

 ## Reset Password
-The second stage is invoked when the password reset link is clicked and the new details have been submitted.
+The second stage will be invoked when the password reset link is clicked and the new details have been submitted.

 ### HTTP Request